 - In one issue of the Pinky and the Brain comic, one ingridient for the Brain's world-domination formula can only be found on the teeth of whales.
 Brain hears about a tiny white whale called Moby Dinky and decides to study it to build a ship based on it, thinking that other whales won't mind a smaller one approaching them.
 It turns out Dinky is actually a submarine built by Brain's rival Snowball, for exactly the same reasons.

-- In Ice Age 3, Rudy the giant albino baryonyx plays the Moby Dick role to Buck the Weasel's Captain Ahab.
+- In Ice Age 3: Dawn of the Dinosaurs, Rudy the giant albino baryonyx plays the Moby Dick role to Buck the Weasel's Captain Ahab.
 In flashback, Rudy's humped back is seen looming up from a fogbank to menace Buck, who wields a stick in lieu of a harpoon.